gleannyc/documentation/docs/docs/project-management/datetime-settings.md

 ## Project Default First Day of the Week

 This determines which day will be used as the first day of the week for all resources and for all members of the project.

-_At this time, project members cannot override this setting, and this setting cannot be overriden for specific resources._

 The first day of the week is used in two areas:

 - The day used for start of week in filters for "N weeks ago" with "start of week" selected
 - The day used for start of week when using weekly granularity